List of Stargirl characters: Cameron Mahkent

-In season three, the side effect of Cameron's emerging cryokinesis are affecting his art talent at school and at home as his grandparents give him a word of advice.
-They even have him give up art until further notice.
-Courtney later witnesses Cameron's cryokinesis and that he can do real help to people.
-Courtney starts working to find ways to help Cameron use his abilities for good.
-Yolanda and Rick find out about it from Cindy after their altercation which Stargirl broke up as Courtney claims that there might be some good in him.
-Courtney later visits Cameron.
-Before she can tell him the truth about his father, Rick shows up to attack him.
-Cameron subdues him before a wounded Sofus told Cameron that Jordan's evil did him in.
-When Cameron later asks Courtney who killed his father, Courtney covered up Mike's actions by stating that she did it which puts a strain on their relationship.
+In the second and third seasons, Cameron manifests cryokinesis similar to his family.
+After witnessing Cameron's abilities, Courtney attempts to persuade him to use his abilities for good.
+After Icicle is apparently killed, Courtney covers up Mike's actions by stating that she did it which puts a strain on their relationship.
 Cameron was later with his grandparents when Icicle turned up alive and was told more about his family's life as well as learning that Mike was the one who ran Pat's truck into Icicle.
 He later had a talk with Courtney about his father and apparently showed no ill-will towards Mike during their discussion.
 During the fight against Icicle's family, Cameron fought Hourman before turning against his father.
 When Stargirl offers to help Cameron, he takes his leave to get his grandfather some medical attention.
 Cameron later returns to see if Courtney is right about wanting to help him.